 “Build a 3-step re-engagement flow.
 First email: ‘We miss you’ with new features.
 Second email three days later: ask what content they’d prefer.
 Third email: final chance to stay subscribed.”

 Trigger events are the signals that start your automations.
-Brew supports two kinds:- Custom events — events you define and send from your backend (e.g.
+Brew supports two kinds:- Custom events (shown as Custom HTTP trigger in the trigger picker).
+Events you define and fire from your backend with a signed HTTP request (e.g.

 Create the event